TKarlovitzDrexel/DSCI591_ACRSent/ReadMe.md

 	ranked books on Amazon for that year based off the top 30 reviews.

 - The code
         For part 1, we wrote three Python standalone scripts to clean the original Amazon tsv: clean_books_1stpass.py, clean_books_2ndpass.py,
         and clean_books_3rdpass.py.
 In short, these files remove any bad rows, and keep only books with 30 or more reviews.
+EDA and SDA were performed in part1_book_SDA.ipynb.

+        For part 2, the main work was combining the Amazon Top 100 Ranked books by year with our cleaned dataset that was produced in part
+        1. First, we needed to create a dataset that contained the first 30 reviews ever written for each book in our Amazon product reviews dataset. make_top30.py was written for this.
+It produced the file first30_reviews.tsv.
+We then were able to merge this file with the Amazon Top 100 Ranked books by year on book title in part2_rank_books_SDA.ipynb.
+EDA/SDA were performed in there as well.

 Mobile Electronics
 - Mobile electronic review data is from the Amazon customer review dataset from Amazon's website.